| Finding a good herbalist

 Turmeric & Willow

 It seems that most people have now heard about Turmeric being good for inflammation and arthritis.
 It has become very popular and there are many products available with concentrates of Turmeric, usually standardised to show they contain a certain amount of curcuminoids, the main ingredient believed to convey its therapeutic effects.
+Many people report considerable benefit from taking Turmeric and, so long as it is used in substantial doses and for long enough, there is every reason to give it a proper go to see if it can help.
+Perhaps somewhat paradoxically, as we usually see anti-inflammatories as being very cooling substances, Turmeric is actually rather warming, as its use in curries and other foods demonstrates.

 You can feel this for yourself if you take a decent amount of it, there is a distinct warming effect that spreads outwards from the core.
 However, it is not unlikely that such a material would help a person with stiff or sore joints.
 In fact, the majority of people who are afflicted by chronic arthritis come from one of the cooler constitutions, as described above, therefore part of Turmeric's benefit is in how it can help warm us up!

+I trust it is already clear that we don't sell anything online, I mention this because I want to say something again about the product I described in the case histories above, whereby we get concentrates of Turmeric & Willow and combine them together.
 These herbs are widely available and not expensive to obtain, so you should be able to get something similar.
 Willow bark has wonderful anti-inflammatory properties of its own, plus it is most certainly a cooling herb (think about the gentle weeping willow tree by the sides of a flowing river to get the sense of that) and it combines particularly well with the heating Turmeric to create a balanced duo.
+Some people report rapid results from using these two herbs, but it often takes longer to see a deep, lasting benefit.
+My advice is to take them in generous amounts for at least a few weeks to give them a fair trial.
+Curcuma longa (Turmeric root)

 TOP | CONDITIONS TREATED A-Z or BY GROUP